hpfem/hermes-tutorial/doc/src/hermes2d/P01-linear/03-poisson.rst

  * Solve the discrete problem.
  * Output the solution and element orders in VTK format (to be visualized, e.g., using Paraview).
- * Visualize the solution using Hermes' native OpenGL-based functionality.
+ * Visualize the solution using Hermes native OpenGL functionality.

 Model problem
 ~~~~~~~~~~~~~